 The restaurant is one of the more expensive restaurants in Santarem but stil affordable looking from a Northern European perspective.
 The menu is interesting and the food very good.
 Some of the dishes are typical local dishes, some inspired by the French and Italian cuisine.
-With my meal I missed some basic sustenance like a small portion of hand made fries with home-made mayonnaise or a simple bowl of rice but the taste of the taste of the food served was so good that I managed to get over it really fast,.
+With my meal, I missed some basic sustenance like a small portion of handmade fries with homemade mayonnaise or a simple bowl of rice but the taste of the food served was so good that I managed to get over it really fast,.

-The starter was strange, scrambled egg with asparagus but somehow very enjoyable.
+The starter was a strange, scrambled egg with asparagus but somehow very enjoyable.

 We especially enjoyed our main courses of Prawns with Abacaxi (a type of Pineapple) and steak cooked in wine.

 Your table is perfect, the menu good, the wines excellent, the service professional the prices expensive for Portuguese averages but no more than northern

 Portas do sol restaurant in Portas do Sol garden